Group Media & Photos

 Sanji Abe was born on Hawaii Island.
 He was a U.S. Army veteran of World War I, serving in the Headquarters Company of the Hawaiian Regiment.
 (Other interned WWI veterans include Frank Futoshi Arakawa, Frank Takeshi Ishii, Sukeichi Koide, Shigeru Ernest Matsusaka, Ichitaro Ozaki, and Ichiro Sato.)

-During the time of Abe's incarceration, two of his sons served in the U.S. Army.
+During Abe's incarceration, two of his sons served in the U.S. Army.
 George Yoshinori Abe was with the Medical Detachment of the 100th Infantry Battalion.
 Stanley Gunji Abe was a linguist with the Military Intelligence Service.